 The following summary describes the material terms of the Liquidity Facilities and certain provisions of the Intercreditor Agreement relating to the Liquidity Facilities.
-The summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Liquidity Facilities and the Intercreditor Agreement, each of which was filed as an exhibit to the Current Report on Form 8-K filed by United with the Commission on November 3, 2020, or, if executed in connection with this Offering, will be so filed as an exhibit to a Current Report on Form 8-K. The provisions of the Liquidity Facilities are substantially identical except as otherwise indicated.
+The summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Liquidity Facilities and the Intercreditor Agreement, each of which will be filed as an exhibit to a Current Report on Form 8-K to be filed by United with the Commission.
+The provisions of the Liquidity Facilities are substantially identical except as otherwise indicated.